rabees/videocall-backend/README.md

-# Study Buddy - Video Call Backend
+# Video Call Backend

-Study Buddy - Video Call is a web application that allows users to have video calls for studying purposes.
+Video Call is a web application that allows users to have video calls for studying purposes.
 This application provides a convenient platform for students to connect with their peers, collaborate on projects, and study together remotely.

-The frontend repository for Study Buddy - Video Call can be found [here](https://github.com/rabees/videocall-frontend).
+The frontend repository for Video Call can be found [here](https://github.com/rabees/videocall-frontend).